sproutsocial/botanist/README.md

 #requirements

 * an ubuntu server
-* a username/password for a bitbucket.org account that has access to the repositories desired to be indexed
+* credentials for a user that has access to the repositories desired to be indexed (bitbucket.org and/or github.com) see: [Machine User](https://developer.github.com/guides/managing-deploy-keys/#machine-users)
-* a username/password or username/access_token for a github.com account that has access to repositories desired to be indexed
 * apache, nginx, or any other WSGI server for the Django webapp.

 #build / installation